theprimarybrain/theprimarybrain.github.io/_posts/2017-10-17-Halloween-I-Have-Who-Has-Cards.md

 You can grab this **FREE** [Halloween I Have Who Has Card Game](http://bit.ly/2kRNZAx) in my TpT store!
 I also have a set of [CVC Word I Have Who Has Game Cards](http://bit.ly/2zqX0DC) that are great for the whole year.
 Be sure to check out all of my blog launch giveaways for some really fun freebies!

+[Click here to save this freebie](https://pin.it/YJvE3vY) to your favorite Pinterest board!

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)